yahngming/wow/README.md

+# SmartSwitch

-A minimal smart switch
+A minimal smart switch features:

-- No web interface, a simple HTTP request triggers the relay.
+* No web interface, a simple HTTP request triggers the relay.
-- Support browser.
+* Support browser.
 Bookmark the switch LAN ip to quickly access it.
-- Support Tasker.
+* Support Tasker.
 This adds infinite possibilities to automate the switch.
-- Support Pebble watchapp.
+* Support Pebble watchapp.
 The url request is sent upon shake.